shinokada/typelet/README.md

 ### Create a new

 Create a new Typelet file.
-The default font is roman, adding 10 spaces in front of all lines.
+The default font is standard, adding 10 spaces in front of all lines.

 ```sh
 typelet -c Typewriter -f banner -s 10